 On considering the submissions of the Petitioner, the Hon’ble Court directed the Respondents to consider his representations and carry out necessary changes in the certificates and records, which reflects the Petitioner’s gender identity.
 It further directed the State of Karnataka to issue a circular to all educational authorities directing them to provide revised documents to transgender persons, reflecting changes in the name and self-identified gender in accordance with the guidelines in NALSA.

-This decision of the Hon’ble Court unequivocally upholds a trans person’s right to self-identify their gender and seek revised identification documents which reflect the change in name and self-identified gender.
+This decision of the Hon’ble Court unequivocally upholds a trans person’s right to self-identify their gender and seek revised identification documents that reflect the change in name and self-identified gender.